Agri-Food & Culinary Tourism

-It all started with when Steve and Vanessa Walker had an idea to create Walkers OneShot, a Premium Caesar Elixir, handcrafted in Collingwood.
+It all started when Steve and Vanessa Walker had an idea to create Walkers OneShot, a Premium Caesar Elixir, handcrafted in Collingwood.
 Walkers OneShot, with no fuss, it supercharges your classic Caesar cocktail.
 With humble beginnings, Steve and Vanessa attended various trade shows across Ontario showcasing Walkers OneShot.
 Steve told us, “after completely selling out of product at trade shows, we knew we had something special.”

 In early 2018, Steve and Vanessa were featured on Season 13 of CBC Dragon’s Den where they pitched Walker’s OneShot.
 Jim Treliving offered a deal for 50% of their business however, Vanessa and Steve decided to take another direction.